unlock-protocol/unlock/governance/README.md

 To execute these commands, you will need the hash from the transaction that executed the proposal on the DAO.
 The transaction contains the IDs of the bridge calls that will be used by the scripts to fetch information.

-NB: On [Tally.xyz](://www.tally.xyz/gov/unlock), a etherscan link containing the hash can be found on the upper left button next to _Proposal Executed_.
+NB: On [Tally.xyz](://www.tally.xyz/gov/unlock), an etherscan link containing the hash can be found on the upper left button next to _Proposal Executed_.

 ```
 export PROPOSAL_EXECUTION_TX=<0x....>